View Printable PDF Version |

 Noyes N, Liu HC, Sultan K, Schattman G, Rosenwaks Z.

-Endometrial thickness appears to be a significant factor in embryo implantation in in-vitro fertilization.
+Endometrial thickness appears to be a significant factor in embryo implantation

 Hum Reprod.